plone/documentation/manage/upgrading/troubleshooting.rst

 It's important to rule out this possibility, since your customizations are unique to your site and no one on the planet will be able to help you solve it.

 Temporarily remove your customizations, for example by removing your layers from portal_skins, or by removing files from these layers on the file system.
-If the problem disappears, you'll need to doublecheck your customizations.
+If the problem disappears, you'll need to double-check your customizations.
 It's usually best to copy the original files of the new version of Plone to your skin, and re-customize those.

 Test without products